Trolley Optimisation for Loading Printed Circuit Board Components

 \subsection{Comparative study}

-We compare the results of the proposed model to the current practice, i.e., manual process used by the company to solve the TOP.
+We compare the results of the proposed model to the current practice, i.e., the manual process used by the company to solve the TOP.
 The current practice suffers mainly from two issues.
-First and the most important issue is the long time of eight weeks to prepare the trolley loading setup which causes the assembly shop to lose flexibility to introduce new PCBs in the build process and to respond to unprecedented situations, like COVID-19.
+First and the most important issue is the long time of eight weeks to prepare the trolley loading setup which causes the assembly shop to lose the flexibility to introduce new PCBs in the build process and to respond to unprecedented situations, like COVID-19.
 Second, the manual process is not optimal and requires more trolleys which are difficult to manage.

-The comparative study is presented in Fig.~\ref{fig_results}, which compares the time to solve the problem and number of trolleys needed to load the given number of components to build a given set of PCBs.
-As it is clear from the Subfig.~\ref{subfig_time}, the proposed model is very fast as compared with the manual process and can solve the problem in less than one hour against 56 days taken in the manual process for both the datasets.
-It is noted that the model take longer on dataset A than B, despite of having larger number of components in dataset B. This is because of more relaxed max trolley limit for dataset B as each PCB can take 22 or 24 trolleys compared with 14 or 16 trolleys taken by each PCB in dataset A (please refer to Subsec.~\ref{subsec_sensitivity} for sensitivity analysis on max trolley limit).
-In addition to that, as it is clear from the Subfig.~\ref{subfig_no_trolley}, the proposed model also packs the given components onto lesser and optimal number of trolleys as compared with the number of trolleys taken in the manual process to load the same set of components.
-Thus, the proposed model successfully automates the TOP and solves the corresponding issues of long time and lack of flexibility on the shop floor.
+The comparative study is presented in Fig.~\ref{fig_results}, which compares the time to solve the problem and the number of trolleys needed to load the given number of components to build a given set of PCBs.
+As evident from Subfig.~\ref{subfig_time}, the proposed model exhibits significant improvement over the manual process.
+It can efficiently solve the problem in less than one hour, whereas the manual process requires 56 days for both datasets.
+It is noted that the model takes longer on dataset A than B, despite having a larger number of components in dataset B. This is because of a more relaxed capacity constraint for the assembly line for dataset B as each PCB can take 22 or 24 trolleys compared with 14 or 16 trolleys taken by each PCB in dataset A (please refer to Subsec.~\ref{subsec_sensitivity} for sensitivity analysis on maximum trolley limit).
+In addition to that, as it is clear from the Subfig.~\ref{subfig_no_trolley}, the proposed model also loads the given components onto a lesser and optimal number of trolleys as compared with the number of trolleys taken in the manual process to load the same set of components.
+Therefore, the proposed model effectively automates the TOP, addressing the associated issues of prolonged processing time and inflexibility on the shop floor.